A Maxima tutorial

 (%i48) length(%);

-(%o48) 3
+(%o48)

 because it is the sum of three other expressions.

-A Maxima expression that cannot be further separated into other sub-expressions, for instance x or 3.5, is dubbed an atom; functions that expect a list as its argument will usually trigger an error when they are given an atom as the argument.
+A Maxima expression that cannot be further separated into other sub-expressions, for instance or , is dubbed an atom; functions that expect a list as its argument will usually trigger an error when they are given an atom as the argument.
 Function atom tells whether the argument given is an atom or not.

 A very useful function to manipulate lists or expressions is map, which will apply a given function to each element in a list.
 Here is an example: suppose we have the following expression, which we will save into a variable f